leptos-rs/leptos/docs/book/src/interlude_projecting_children.md

 }
 ```

 This is pretty straightforward: when the user is logged in, we want to show `children`.
-Until if the user is not logged in, we want to show `fallback`.
+If the user is not logged in, we want to show `fallback`.
 And while we’re waiting to find out, we just render `()`, i.e., nothing.

-In other words, we want to pass the children of `<WhenLoaded/>` _through_ the `<Suspense/>` component to become the children of the `<Show/>`.
+In other words, we want to pass the children of `<LoggedIn/>` _through_ the `<Suspense/>` component to become the children of the `<Show/>`.
 This is what I mean by “projection.”

 This won’t compile.